 FEBRUARY 8, 2019 | WRITTEN BY MOLLY

-When you hear the words "guard dog" you may get an image in your mind of a huge growling dog, with very sharp teeth, looking like it's a breath away from attacking.
+When you hear the words "guard dog," you may get an image in your mind of a huge growling dog, showing his very sharp teeth, looking like it's a breath away from attacking.

-If you’re looking for a dog to simply alert you when someone is approaching your home, a Shih Tzu could be a good deterrent toward an intruder.
+If you want a dog to simply alert you when someone is looking to get into your home uninvited, a Shih Tzu could be a good deterrent toward an intruder.

-If you’re looking for a dog that will attack an intruder looking to harm your family or vandalize your property, you most likely won’t find that trait from this toy breed.
+If you’re looking for a dog that will attack an intruder who is looking to harm your family or vandalize your property, you most likely won’t find that trait from this small breed.

 Shih Tzu are not